mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The Application context provided together with the previous Application secret is used to bind the Application messages with the next key and add some freshness.

-[[OPEN ISSUE: Context is left empty for now, it might be that using only the message counter is enough, this would be more convenient.
+[[OPEN ISSUE: The HKDF context field is left empty for now.
-Hashing all the data is obviously very costly and prevents from encrypt in parallel, an other solution could be to add a pseudo-random contribution to each message and only hash these. ]]
+A proper security study is needed to make sure that we do not need more information in the context to achieve the security goals.]]

 [[ OPEN ISSUE: At the moment there is no contributivity of Application secrets chained from the initial one to the next generation of Epoch secret.
 While this